kennethleungty/TensorFlow-Transfer-Learning-Image-Classification/README.md

-#  TensorFlow Tutorial - Transfer Learning for Multiclass Image Classification
+#  Practical Guide to Transfer Learning in TensorFlow for Multiclass Image Classification
 ### Step-by-step tutorial to using pre-trained ResNet50 model for multiclass image classification of Oxford-IIIT Pets dataset

 ### Link to TowardsDataScience article: *Coming Soon*